apache/druid/docs/tutorials/tutorial-transform.md

 | `2018-01-01T06:01:35.000Z` | `super-snake` | `3` | `300` | `900` |
 | `2018-01-01T07:01:35.000Z` | `super-octopus` | `1` |  `100` | `300` |

-Once a row is accepted by the filter, the ingestion job applies the transformations.
-In this example, the filter selects the first three rows because each row meets at least one of the necessary OR conditions.
-Note that for the three rows selected, the ingestion job ingests the transformed `animal` column, the `location` column, and both the original `number` and the transformed `triple-number` column.
-The "lion" row is not accepted by the filter, so it is not ingested or transformed.
+Once a row passes the filter, the ingestion job applies the transformations.
+In this example, the filter selects the first three rows because each row meets at least one of the required OR conditions.
+For the selected rows, the ingestion job ingests the transformed `animal` column, the `location` column, and both the original `number` and the transformed `triple-number` column.
+The "lion" row doesn't meet any of the conditions, so it is not ingested or transformed.

 ## Learn more